 Despite these risks, younger investors seem to be willing to take on the challenge.
 According to a survey conducted by Bank of America, young, wealthy investors are increasingly turning to alternative investments as a way to help diversify their portfolios.
 The survey found that 80% of young investors are looking to alternative investments and allocate three times more of their investment portfolios to alternative strategies.

-Another reason could be that younger investors could be more open to trying new things and taking risks.
-With the rise of social media and the proliferation of information online, younger investors can be exposed to a wider range of investment opportunities and may be more willing to explore new options.
+- Open to Trying New Things and Taking Risks – With the rise of social media and the proliferation of information online, younger investors can be exposed to a wider range of investment opportunities and may be more willing to explore new options.

 Regardless of the reason, recent surveys have shown that younger investors are increasingly turning to alternative investments as a way to help diversify their portfolios.
 While these types of assets come with their own set of risks, they can also offer the potential for rewards.
 As with any investment, it’s important to do your research and understand the risks involved before diving in.